GaloisInc/ivorylang-org/pages/software/properties.md

 [CBMC](http://www.cprover.org/cbmc/).
 CBMC is an excellent model-checker for verifying C source code, and we have found bugs in SMACCMPilot using it.

-However, it is unfortunately no longer scaling due to the size of the code-base since it performs whole-program analysis.
+However, it no longer scales due to the size of the code-base since it performs whole-program analysis.

 We are currently in the process of writing a domain-specific model-checker customized to Ivory which we hope will scale better.
 Until then, there may be